houstondatavis/meetup-october-2015/README.md

 **Q3.** All of this information seems to be about static visualizations.
 What about 3D & interactive visualizations?

 **A3.** I'm still looking into where the state-of-the-art is with this type of research.
-I would recommend "Readings in information visualization : using vision to think" for further information.
+I would recommend the book ["Readings in information visualization : using vision to think"](http://www.amazon.com/Readings-Information-Visualization-Interactive-Technologies/dp/1558605339/) for further information.
 [I like UW's Interactive Data Lab website also.](http://idl.cs.washington.edu/)

+[Here's a good video from UW on Data Voyager.
+A tool for interactive data analysis.](https://vimeo.com/channels/uwdata).
+It's open source and available for people to use.